‘General Hospital’ Friday Spoilers: Ava Worries About Ryan And Laura’s Conflicted Over A Future With Kevin

 — General Hospital (@GeneralHospital) March 29, 2019

 Laura and Kevin are struggling to move forward in the aftermath of Ryan’s return as well.
-Laura was supportive of Kevin as they first reunited, but she was shaken when she learned that Kevin had hid Ryan in Ferncliff for months.
+Laura was supportive of Kevin as they first reunited, but she was shaken when she learned that Kevin had hidden Ryan in Ferncliff for months.

 General Hospital spoilers via the sneak peek shared on Twitter indicate that during Friday’s show, Laura will tell Kevin that she doesn’t want a divorce.
 That will be welcome news to him, but that doesn’t mean she’s ready to go back to their old relationship.